totiffany/totiffany.github.io/_posts/2018-10-13-Our-Trip-To-NYC-And-Traveling-With-A-Toddler.md

 Speaking of, bring lots of snacks!
 Whenever Hazel started to get fussy food was usually a great distraction.
 We did a grocery store run shortly after we arrived, so we could eat breakfast at the apartment and have lots of healthy snacks on hand while we were out.
 [These were a big hit](https://www.amazon.com/gp/product/B001CTO0YA/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) with her, and I'm happy with the ingredients.

 So there you have it!
 Like I said, we had some good moments, but we are all really grateful to be home.
-Right after we got back Hazel fell asleep without a fuss and has snapped right back to her usual, happy self.
+Right after we got back Hazel fell asleep without a fuss and has gone right back to her usual, happy self.
 So maybe she's just a homebody?
 I don't know.

 Any tips you'd share for traveling with a toddler?
 I'm especially interested in knowing how you get them to fall asleep on their own when you're traveling.
 Do tell!